dreamineering/business-administration/docs/operations/finances/create-a-cashflow-forecast.md

 Start with expenditure as this is easiest.
 Potential revenue is more subjective and dependent on your strategic goal are driven by greater efficiency or growth.

-When estimating sales revenue, condider the Worst case scenario first as a [fear setting](https://www.youtube.com/watch?v=o7EVMjgsSME) exercise to help allieviate anxiety that might be preventing decisive action.
+When estimating sales revenue, consider the Worst case scenario first as a [fear setting](https://www.youtube.com/watch?v=o7EVMjgsSME) exercise to help reduce the anxiety that is preventing decisive action.

 For revenue Clinician's name as you did in Scheduled Hours, but repeat an entry for each important revenue channel you are interested in for evaluating worst and best case revenue is to ensure each clinician has a total adding up to 100%.

-Think of diffent service types / pricing bands that each clinican provides treatment for, then create a line in the sales section for each service type and pricing band.
+Think of different services/pricing bands that each clinician provides treatment for, then create a line in the sales section for each service type and pricing band.

 Steps

-1. Match Clnicians in Schedule
+1. Match Clinicians in Schedule
-2. Create worst and best case scenarios for what percentage of time each clinician spends performing each service.
+2. Create worst and best-case scenarios for what percentage of time each clinician spends performing each service.
 As an example you would want to limit the percentage of time an Clinician of 20 years spends peforming low priced insurance work.
 3. Enter the worst and best case ratio and an averaged hourly rate based on the quarter

 _GPM service will automatically be calculated based on the total providers scheduled hours._